invett/nn.based.intersection.classficator/wiki/log.md

     - [x] Warpings No mirror --> warped
     - [x] Stereo + Lidar --> 3D                             ok 12.03.2021
     - [ ] Stereo + Lidar + alvaromask --> 3D_masked

+#### UPDATE

+While checking the results of the GANs (version ??? the one trained two weeks, stylegan-conditional) we detected some issues that we thought were related to the labelling.
+After checking the labels, creating some videos with the annotations etc we can say "yes, we have some issues".
+Not too many mistakes, but we need to double check at least the following files (gonna copy here all the string we used to traing the GAN, the original fact that questioned our labeling):

+` python -m torch.distributed.launch --nproc_per_node=8 train_conditional.py --batch 16 --wandb
+--path /home/ballardini/DualBiSeNet/alcala-12.02.2021/all.seq.120445AA.122302AA.164002AA.165810AA.txt
+--path /home/ballardini/DualBiSeNet/alcala-26.01.2021_selected/prefix_all.txt
+--path /home/ballardini/DualBiSeNet/KITTI-360/prefix_all.txt
+--path /home/ballardini/DualBiSeNet/KITTI-ROAD/prefix_all.txt`

+This will "invalidate" all previous results and for this reason I first put all the annotations in form of .pickles and .txt files inside the /annotations folder.

 ## Log
 ### TRAIN 15.02.2021